Explore the Effect of Side Lengths of a Rectangle on the Area.

 Explore Rectangles with Fractional Dimensions.

-C. Each of these multiplication expressions represents the area of a rectangle.
+(3.)
+Each of these multiplication expressions below represents the area of a rectangle.
 All regions shaded in light blue have the same area.
-Match each diagram to the expression that you think represents its area.

 Complete a Table with the Ratio of Side Lengths of a Rectangle.

-The following rectangles are composed of squares, and each rectangle is constructed using the previous rectangle.
+The following rectangles in the applet below are composed of squares, and each rectangle is constructed using the previous rectangle.
 The side length of the first square is 1 unit.

-(2).
-Complete the table with the side lengths of the rectangle and the fraction of the longer side over the shorter side.
+(1.)
+Describe the values of the fraction of the longer side over the shorter side.

 Noah would like to cover a rectangular tray with rectangular tiles.
 The tray has a width of inches and an area of square inches.